awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior.md

 ### If no ad markers are present<a name="no-markers"></a>

-Ad markers are the recommended way of signaling ad breaks in a live manifest\.
+Ad markers are the recommended way of signaling ad breaks in a manifest\.
 However, ad markers aren't required\.
 If the manifest doesn't contain ad markers, MediaTailor makes a single call to the ADS and creates ad breaks based on the response:
 + If the ADS sends a VAST response, then MediaTailor inserts all ads from the response in an ad break at the start of the manifest\.
 This is a pre\-roll\.
 + If the ADS sends a VMAP response, then MediaTailor uses the ad break time offsets to create breaks and insert them throughout the manifest at the specified times \(pre\-roll, mid\-roll, or post\-roll\)\.
 MediaTailor uses all ads from each ad break in the VMAP response for each ad break in the manifest\.
 **Note**